lmar13/ensono-rec-app/README.md

 Project was to develop small application according to provided instructions.
 It should process text file (A Christmas Carol, Charles Dickens) and provide list of 10 words that occur most often acording to user input and type.

 As it was mentioned in requirements I used Node.js to build tools to process file + server to send http requests.

-Application also provide front side build in React where user can make inputs and see list of words that server returns.
+Application also provide front part build in React where user can make inputs and see list of words that server returns.

 This project was generated using node 10.13.0 and npm 6.4.1 and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Concept

+I decided to process file at initialization of application.
+I know that this process can take a lot of time and in this approach we are doing it once.
+Also advantage for this idea is fact that file wont change when app is running.
+So when app is starting there can be small delay on to fulfill user request, but after file is fully processed, delay can be caused only by delivering data according to user input from prepared list of words.

+When app is initialized, process of reading file begins line by line.
+From the line's data I am extracting only words using RegExp and I am building big object with unique keys as words.
+I enter value 1 or add 1 depending on existence of word in list.
+Using object give me certain that there are no duplicates.
+After file is full read I am parsing this object to Array and then sort it.
+Then I am using array to display filtered data according to users input.

 ## First step
 To run application in production on your local machine, firstly download or clone the repo, then You need to install all dependencies.
 Please go to Command Line or Terminal and go to folder with application.
 In root directory of application please run `npm install`.
 It will install all necessary dependencies and build project to provide dist folder.
-After successfull installation You can proceed with starting server.
+After successful installation You can proceed with starting server.

 ## Production server